sholtodouglas/scalingExperiments/README.md

 # scalingExperiments

 A minimal implementation of a multi-device sharded transformer training, and a walk through of each component.
-The intention is educational - we'll build all the required elements from the ground up and understand exactly where each computation is going.
+The intention is educational - we'll build the required elements from the ground up and understand exactly where each computation is going.
 For production ready code, look at the Deepspeed library (for Pytorch), or GPT-J (Jax).
+Currently this repo focused purely on exploring and multi-gpu training - it could be further optimised through using float16, gcp streaming of tfrecords for dataloader, learning rate schedules etc

-The model uses transformer which uses the megatron-LM/GPT-J data+tensor parallelism scheme.
+This code uses the megatron-LM/GPT-J data+tensor parallelism scheme, which is simple and efficient on hardware meshes like TPUs.
 In a future, we'll look at pipeline parallelism, implement ZeRO style sharding - and use Ray to coordinate a K8s cluster of TPUv2s (for all those times you don't have a TPUvX-256!)

 This should be run on a TPU (either through GCP / TRC or Colab) as that gives us 8 devices to experiment with.
 In general, TPUs make training large models much easier - as your needs scale you can use bigger and bigger TPU pods, so its easy to see why Tesla is making their own extensible hardware mesh in Dojo.